akim42003/CS307_Final/README.md

 # NBA Player Classification

 This project uses an MLP to classify NBA players into performance tiers based on peak NBA WS percentiles.
+We separated players into three classes (star, role player, bench player) and used traditional and advanced basketball statistics as the primary learnable features.

 ## Contents
 - data_src contains training and testing csv files and code relating to data processing and preliminary data analysis.